corvusdeinanis/cuddlyspaceship/content/meta/external/Fatal Distraction- Forgetting a Child in the Backseat of a Car Is a Horrifying Mistake. Is It a Crime- - The Washington Post.md

 \*\*\*

 “Death by hyperthermia” is the official designation.
-When it happens to young children, the facts are often the same: An otherwise loving and attentive parent one day gets busy, or distracted, or upset, or confused by a change in his or her daily routine, and just... forgets a child is in the car.
+When it happens to young children, the facts are often the same: An otherwise loving and attentive parent one day gets busy, or distracted, or upset, or confused by a change in his or her daily routine, and just… forgets a child is in the car.
 It happens that way somewhere in the United States 15 to 25 times a year, parceled out through the spring, summer and early fall.
 The season is almost upon us.

 Two decades ago, this was relatively rare.
 But in the early 1990s, car-safety experts declared that passenger-side front airbags could kill children, and they recommended that child seats be moved to the back of the car; then, for even more safety for the very young, that the baby seats be pivoted to face the rear.
-If few foresaw the tragic consequence of the lessened visibility of the child . . . well, who can blame them?
+If few foresaw the tragic consequence of the lessened visibility of the child … well, who can blame them?
 What kind of person forgets a baby?

 The wealthy do, it turns out.
 And the poor, and the middle class.
 Parents of all ages and ethnicities do it.
 Mothers are just as likely to do it as fathers.
 It happens to the chronically absent-minded and to the fanatically organized, to the college-educated and to the marginally literate.
 In the last 10 years, it has happened to a dentist.
 A postal clerk.
 A social worker.
 A police officer.
 An accountant.
 A soldier.
 A paralegal.
 An electrician.
 A Protestant clergyman.
 A rabbinical student.
 A nurse.
 A construction worker.
 An assistant principal.
 It happened to a mental health counselor, a college professor and a pizza chef.
 It happened to a pediatrician.
 It happened to a rocket scientist.